mikkokotila/RUPO/README.md

-# RUPO | agricultural simulation for small and micro size farmes in India
+# RUPO | agricultural simulation for small and micro size farms in India

 #### Simulator for evaluation of rural investment and development scenarios for small and micro size farmers.
 The underlying models and data are based on rural India.